giovanni-savino/eda-tech-academy/README.md

 The content of this repository is written with markdown files, packaged with [MkDocs](https://www.mkdocs.org/) and can be built into a book-readable format by MkDocs build processes.

 1. Install MkDocs locally following the [official documentation instructions](https://www.mkdocs.org/#installation).
-1. Install Material plugin for mkdocs:  `pip install mkdocs-material`
+1. Install Material and Minify plugin for mkdocs:  `pip install mkdocs-material` and `pip install mkdocs-minify-plugin`
 1. `mkdocs serve`
 1. Go to `http://127.0.0.1:8000/` in your browser.